The page editor allows a user to define the end-user interface of a Mendix application.

 To view an element and its properties, click this element.

-The selected element is indicated with an orange border.
-Additionally, if the element is inside a data view or a list view, that data/list view will be indicated with a blue border.
+The selected element is indicated with an blue border.
+Additionally, if the element is inside a data container (data view or a list view), it will be indicated with a data container icon.

 4 Breadcrumb Trail